Vetor7/Uncertainty-DOSY/README.md

 These MATLAB files generate result plots of the data processed by the trained model.

 ## Contact
-For questions, please reach out via email or open a GitHub Issue.
+For questions, please reach out via email((33320231150340@stu.xmu.edu.cn)) or open a GitHub Issue.
 Pull requests are always welcome!